cloudify-cosmo/docs.getcloudify.org/content/cli/agents.md

 ### install

-Usage: `cfy agents install [options]`
+Usage: `cfy agents install [OPTIONS] [DEPLOYMENT_ID]`

-Install agents for all or for selected deployments.
+Install agents on the hosts of existing deployments

+See Cloudify's documentation at http://docs.getcloudify.org for more information.

+`DEPLOYMENT_ID` - The ID of the deployment you would like to install agents for.

 #### Optional flags